 Unless otherwise specified in this RFP, the Submittal Forms shall be the offeror's entire proposal.
 Do not include any marketing information in the proposal.
-Any additional information submitted outside of the submittal forms will not be evaluated by the PEC.

 Any proposal that does not follow these requirements may be deemed non-responsive and rejected.